MatteoNulli/MatteoNulli/README.md

 - 👀 I’m interested in AI and its applications
 - 🌱 I’m currently learning about Mathematics and Computer Science applied to AI
 - 🏀 Passionate about basketball
-- 📫 How to reach me: www.linkedin.com/in/matteonulli
+- 📫 How to reach me: www.linkedin.com/in/matteonulli or  matteo.nulli@outlook.com